 The Company's headquarters is located in leased office space under a single non-cancelable operating lease at 7250 Redwood Blvd., Suite 200, in Novato, California.
-The initial lease was re-negotiated and a lease amendment was signed March 1, 2012 with a new expiration date of March 31, 2014, with one three-year or five-year extension available thereafter.
-The minimum future rental commitment under this lease as of September 30, 2013 is \$168,854 for the remaining term of the lease.
+The lease expires on March 31, 2017, with one five-year extension available thereafter.
+The minimum future rental commitment under this lease as of September 30, 2014 is \$518,918 for the remaining term of the lease.
 The straight-line rent expense is \$22,869 per month for the remaining term of the lease.

-The Company also has leased office space under a single non-cancelable operating sub-lease at 100 Federal Street, 29th Floor, Boston, Massachusetts 02110.
-The original sub-lease was re-negotiated and an amendment dated September 24, 2013 with a new expiration date of January 15, 2015, but is subject to earlier termination in the event the prime lease is earlier terminated.
-The future rental commitment under this lease as of September 30, 2013 is \$111,578 for the remaining term of the lease.
+The Company also has office space in Boston, Massachusetts.
+The Company's current office is located in leased office space under a single non-cancelable operating sub-lease at 100 Federal Street, 29th Floor, Boston, Massachusetts 02110.
+The sub-lease expires on January 15, 2015, but is subject to earlier termination in the event the prime lease is earlier terminated.
+The future rental commitment under this lease as of September 30, 2014 is \$26,933 for the remaining term of the lease.
 The straight-line rent expense is \$7,695 per month for the remaining term of the lease.